-The summer-long Congressional Black Caucus Foundation, Incorporated (CBCF) Congressional Internship Program places rising college sophomores, juniors and seniors, as well as recently graduated persons in the offices of Congressional Black Caucus (CBC) Members.
-In order to take part in this opportunity, interns must be a permanent resident in the district of a CBC Member or attend an academic institution in the district of a CBC member.
+The summer-long Congressional Black Caucus Foundation, Incorporated (CBCF) Congressional Internship Program places rising college sophomores, juniors, and seniors, as well as recently graduated persons in the offices of Congressional Black Caucus (CBC) Members.
+To take part in this opportunity, interns must be permanent residents in the district of a CBC Member or attend an academic institution in the district of a CBC member.
 Through this 9-week Congressional internship program, participants gain practical and meaningful work experience on Capitol Hill and obtain first-hand experience working in offices to assist in the process of effectively running a Congressional office and supporting the policy-making process.
 Interns receive housing and a $3000 stipend.
 Interns interact with Congressional staffers, explore various aspects of the policy-making process, and build skills to prepare them for careers both within and beyond the policy arena.
-Over the course of the internship, participants also take part in business networking, team building events, and leadership development sessions to enhance their professional and leadership skills.
+Throughout the internship, participants also take part in business networking, team-building events, and leadership development sessions to enhance their professional and leadership skills.

 CBCF staff will offer information sessions to allow prospective applicants to learn more about our internship program.
 Should this be of interest, please register for the information session of your choice:

 Use the link below to register for the information session on February 12th at 6:00 PM EST:

 Use the link below to register for the information session on February 26th at 6:00 PM EST:

 Use the link below to register for the information session on March 11th at 6:00 PM EST:

 Use the link below to register for the information session on March 27th at 6:00 PM EST: